ozymandium/honors-thesis-template/README.md

 ### Windows ###
-I have put all the figures into a `figs` folder, so if you're using Windows you will want to do one of the following:
+I have put all the figures into the `figs` folder, so if you're using Windows for some reason, you will want to change `/` in the file paths for the figures to `\`

-- combine the whole thing into one folder
-- change `/` in the file paths for the figures to `\`

-Either way, as a habitual user of Microsoft products, you will want to:

-- Stop for a second
-- Reevaluate the life decisions which have led you to this point
-- Have a good cry

 ### Typesetting ###